EstherJin/WaterlooWorks-Desirability-Predictor/README.md

 # Waterloo-Works-Scraping

+**WARNING: NO LONGER WORKS**: Script does not handle uWaterloo's new 2FA system.

 Series of scripts to scrape job listings from WaterlooWorks into a CSV then filter based on companies

 scrape.py is the main script, using Selenium to scrape WaterlooWorks data in to a CSV.